 - Follow a vegetarian diet

 Infants who are breastfed only may develop vitamin D deficiency.
-Human breast milk does not supply the proper amount of vitamin D. This can be a particular problem for darker-skinned children in winter months (when there are lower levels of sunlight).
+Human breast milk does not supply the proper amount of vitamin D. This can be a particular problem for darker-skinned children in winter months.
+This is because there are lower levels of sunlight during these months.

 Disorders that reduce the digestion or absorption of fats will make it more difficult for vitamin D to be absorbed into the body.

-Occasionally, rickets may occur in children who have disorders of the liver, or who cannot convert vitamin D to its active form.
+Sometimes, rickets may occur in children who have disorders of the liver.
+These children cannot convert vitamin D to its active form.